artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 💻 _Run `yarn start-exercises` from a console pointed at the root of this project_

+Note: if you get an error when running this command that you need `watchman` installed, install it with `brew install watchman` and retry.

 View the app for this exercise in a browser:

 💻 _Visit [localhost:1234/exercise-1](http://localhost:1234/exercise-1)_